 Role of CAD / CAE Training Institutes

 The importance of engineering drawings in product design and manufacturing sector cannot be over emphasized.
 Till about 1980 – 85, all the engineering drawings were done by skilled draftsmen, who used paper and pencil to complete their task.
 Beginning in the 1980’s, CAD software reduced the need for draftsmen drastically.
-Not only large cap but even small and mid cap companies embraced CAD and CAE software as it reduced the need for draftsmen significantly.
+Not only large cap but even small and mid cap companies embraced CAD software software as it reduced the need for draftsmen significantly.
 As CAD software improved and became more affordable, it became easier to run it even on personal computers in the mid 1990s.
 This allowed design engineers to do their own drafting and analytic work, rather than rely on draftsmen.

 As a matter of fact, instead of just creating drawings, CAD has fundamentally changed the way design is implemented.
 Just like manual drafting of technical and engineering drawings, the output of CAD conveys information such as materials, processes, dimensions and tolerances according to application specific conventions in solid models.
 Instead of drafting on solid form, designers use CAD to create product model forms with adequate product data, then they create drafting if necessary.
 Models that are developed in CAD are solid and offer flexibility and efficiency when making design changes; provide geometric and physical data that support product performance evaluations using CAE; support virtual manufacturing, prototyping, manufacturing process planning and product cost estimation.
 In addition, CAD / CAE models offer product life cycle and product knowledge repository for archiving.
 Importantly, product model in CAD serves as the centerpiece for e-design.

-As the computing power has compounded over the years, and various companies like AutoDesk, Siemens and others have developed numerous modelling, simulation, visualization and optimization software that makes the job of design engineers easy.
+As the computing power has compounded over the years, and various companies like AutoDesk, Dassault and others have developed numerous modelling, simulation, visualization and optimization software that makes the job of design engineers easy.
 Since the backbone of CAD is solid modelling, it is indispensible for designers to acquire adequate knowledge in CAD and solid modelling in order to effectively practice e-design in support of engineering design.

 Role of CAD / CAE Training Institutes